tornadofay/no-profit-from-war/README.md

 ## 💡 Proposal

 1. **Delisting Military Divisions:** Make it illegal for individuals or private funds to invest in the military divisions of arms companies.
 These divisions must be delisted from all public stock exchanges.
-2. **Government-Only Ownership:** Limit investment in arms manufacturing to national governments, under full transparency and accountability appropriate to each country's system of governance, whether democratic, monarchical, or otherwise, as long as it ensures ethical control over arms trade and full transparency.
+2. **Government-Only Ownership:** Limit investment in arms manufacturing to national governments, under full transparency and accountability appropriate to each country's system of governance — whether democratic, monarchical, or otherwise — as long as it ensures ethical control over arms trade and full transparency.
 3. **Separate Civilian Operations:** Allow civilian branches (aviation, research, logistics) to remain publicly tradable.

 This removes the financial incentive to prolong or provoke war without banning defense capabilities.